 Brocas et al. find clusters of subjects whose behavior corresponds to each of L1, L2, and L3; and also a cluster of "irrational" players.

-Their random level-k model fits subjects' decisions (and searches) better than equilibrium or any other homogeneous model.
+The level-k model fits subjects' decisions (and information searches) better than equilibrium or any homogeneous model.

 Level-k analysis of bilateral trading via double auction